damian-quijano/-identify_nationality_twitter2/README.md

 **Repository 2** has 18 tables: https://github.com/damian-quijano/-identify_nationality_twitter2
 Large tables have been saved in the first repository, small size tables have been saved in the second repository.

-This is repository 2.
+**This is repository 2**.
 Below are the names and sizes of the largest tables used in the study.It is a group of 18 tables.

 | Sequence 	| Table                	| File txt                 	| Records 	| Size kb txt 	|
 |----------	|----------------------	|--------------------------	|---------	|-------------	|